-(c) Reasons to use one presentation currency and a different functional currency a) Assets held in foreign currency subject to fluctuations in exchange rates are detailed as follows:
+(c) Reasons to use one presentation currency and a different functional currency

 - A relevant portion of the revenues of these subsidiaries are associated with the local currency. - The cost structure of these companies is affected by the local currency.

 Note 25 Disclosures on the effects of fluctuations in foreign currency exchange rates